-Around six o’clock this evening, Judy had been talking with husband Vincente Minnelli and her secretary, Myrtle Tully, when she ran into the bathroom and slammed and locked the door.
+Around six o’clock this evening, Judy had been talking with her husband Vincente Minnelli, and her secretary, Myrtle Tully, when she ran into the bathroom and slammed and locked the door.
 She was screaming, part of which was “Leave me alone, I want to die!”

-When Summer Stock opened the following September it proved that in spite of this negative incident, the public loved Judy and the film was a hit.
+When Summer Stock opened the following September, it proved that the public loved Judy and the film was a hit despite this negative incident.
 Her fan mail had quadrupled with 90% of it supportive.
 Money talks and the studio toyed with the idea of keeping Judy under contract.
 But it was not meant to be.
 Judy and MGM mutually agreed to part ways and the studio released her from her contract on September 29, 1950.
 For decades after the public assumed that Judy was fired, but in fact, her departure was by mutual agreement.